 The premise is to run two nearly identical versions of an email campaign and compare the performance of each version.
 The campaigns might differ on variables like subject line, layout, or email send time.
 Once you learn which factors lead to higher sales, you’ll be able to create more effective campaigns in the future.

 Method:CRM users: Use Method’s free integration with Mailchimp to improve your email campaign performance.
 Upload your Method contacts to your Mailchimp account, then set up and manage A/B tests within Mailchimp.

 You’ve already done the hard work of acquiring customers — now the goal is to maintain customer engagement.
 With these tips in mind, you’ll be well-equipped to write effective emails that capture attention and drive repeat business.

 If your email marketing strategy still needs a boost, Method:CRM is here to help.
-Sign up for your free 30-day trial today!
+Sign up for your free trial today!